MystenLabs/sui/doc/src/learn/exchange-integration-faq.md

 ### How is a staking transaction different from a typical transaction regarding construction, signing, and broadcasting?

 Staking transactions are Move call transactions that call specific Move function in the [Sui Framework](https://github.com/MystenLabs/sui/blob/main/crates/sui-framework/sources/governance/sui_system.move).
-The staking transaction uses a shared object, and is no different from other shared object transactions. [[add link]]
+The staking transaction uses a shared object, and is no different from other shared object transactions.

 ### Does Sui support staking a partial amount of the SUI owned by an address?